piyush814325/Movie-recommendation-system/README.md

    - Users select a movie from a dropdown menu.
    - Upon clicking the "Recommend" button, the app displays the top 5 recommended movies in a numbered format.

-##📦 Dependencies
+## 📦 Dependencies
-Streamlit: For building the interactive web app.
+- Streamlit: For building the interactive web app.
-Pandas: For handling movie data.
+- Pandas: For handling movie data.
-Pickle: For loading preprocessed data and similarity matrix.
+- Pickle: For loading preprocessed data and similarity matrix.

-##📈 Future Enhancements
+## 📈 Future Enhancements
-Add collaborative filtering for better recommendations.
+- Add collaborative filtering for better recommendations.
-Deploy the app on a cloud platform for public access.
+- Deploy the app on a cloud platform for public access.
-Improve the UI for a more engaging user experience.
+- Improve the UI for a more engaging user experience.

+## 🌟 Star the Repository!
+ - If you like this project, don't forget to give it a ⭐ on GitHub!

 ## 🖥️ How to Run
 ```sh